 - You need to make sure that your current infrastructure can accommodate BOPIS orders.
 This starts with your eCommerce platform, e.g. Shopify or Magento.
 Does your solution allow customers to select in-store pickup as an option when they make a purchase?

-- In order to fulfill BOPIS orders efficiently, your different systems need to talk to each other, sharing accurate order information without the need for logins or manual staff intervention.
+- In order to fulfil BOPIS orders efficiently, your different systems need to talk to each other, sharing accurate order information without the need for logins or manual staff intervention.
 In multi-channel retail, there are typically three systems in place:

 These systems need to be integrated in a way that doesn’t add extra complexity to your order processing and inventory management.